phingofficial/phing/UPGRADING.md

   * ZendServerDevelopmentTools
 * The signature from `\Phing\Listener\DefaultLogger::formatTime` has been changed.
 Therefore, if you have written a logger that overrides this method, you will need to update its signature accordingly.
+* The way how Phing handles file sizes has been normalized, this is explained in documentation.
+    * FileSizeTask: `unit` attribute can be an IEC or SI suffix.
+    * HasFreeSpace condition: `needed` attribute can include an IEC or SI suffix.
+    * Size selector: `units` attribute has been removed, `value` attribute can include an IEC or SI suffix.
+    * TruncateTask: `length` attribute can include an IEC or SI suffix.